-A renewed amount of criticism of the Balloon Spectacle has come in recent years, led mostly by grassroots organizations.
-Billboards, word-of-mouth, and social media campaigns have sharply condemned the tradition.
-Going into the 2019 race, there has been no announcement of a cancellation of the balloon spectacle, and it went on as expected, although noticeably smaller than previous editions.
+A renewed amount of criticism of the Balloon Spectacle came in recent years, led mostly by grassroots organizations.
+Billboards, word-of-mouth, and social media campaigns sharply condemned the tradition.
+Going into the 2019 race, there was no announcement of a cancellation of the balloon spectacle, and it went on as expected, although noticeably smaller than previous editions.

 Balloon Spectacle colors and details

 - 1964: Many white & yellow, and other colors (blew south)

 - 1967: Rainbow of colors

 - 1969: Rainbow of colors (blew slightly to the west)

 - 1971: Rainbow of colors (lifted fairly straight up, slightly to the west)

 - 1972: Rainbow of colors (contained within a large canvas bag; the bag opened and released the balloons 50-100 feet above the ground)

 - 1973: Rainbow of colors (released Monday; blew low and to the north)